StefanoAllesina/CSB_2019/docs/notes/week6.md

 Here's a possible [solution](solutions/week6_download)

 ### Part 2: Extract information from the pages

+For this we will need the module `bs4` (to install, call `conda install -c anaconda beautifulsoup4 ` from the terminal).

 - We're going to use BeautifulSoup, a great HTML parser.
 Here's what you would do to extract all paper titles from a page: